yefeiw/coding_exercise/README.md

 The answers to many coding exercies on [LeetCode](http://www.leetcode.com) is avilable here.
 I might plan to write a gitbook based on my own understanding sometimes, but probably not soon.

-I am trying to work on the company tabs, to prove that I doprepare myself for the job, and also for better programming skills.
+I am trying to work on the company tabs, to prove that I do prepare myself for the job, and also for better programming skills.
 If you happened to be seeking jobs in a similar field.
 Feel free to comment on the code or ask questions.
 If I help you improve, I help myself improve.

 ## Table of Contents